yuqiliao/udacity-nanodegree-front-end-web-dev/README.md

 # Udacity Front-End Web Development Nanodegree Projects
 This repository contains the projects I did in [completing](https://graduation.udacity.com/confirm/QDPPJHUW) the nanodegree from Udacity in [front-end web development](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011).
 The `README.md` file in each project's folder contains more information.

+## Overview
+The goal of the Front End Web Developer Nanodegree program is to equip learners with the unique skills they need to build and develop a variety of websites and applications.
+A graduate of this Nanodegree program will be able to:
+- Construct responsive websites using CSS, Flexbox and CSS Grid
+- Develop interactive websites and UI (User Interface) applications using JavaScript and HTML
+- Connect a web application to backend server data using JavaScript
+- Automate application build and deployment using Webpack
+- Improve offline performance of websites using Service Worker

+Course syllabus could be found [here](Syllabus.pdf).

 # Project Links
 - [x] [Project 1 - Personal Blog Website](Project%201%20-%20Personal%20Blog%20Website)